wylswz/wylswz.github.io/index.md

 ![xm](/assets/xmcover.png)

 XMBSMDSJ is a philosophy of XM BSs.
 What is XM? and what is BS?
-BS mean Bishen, which is the output of
+BS mean Bishen, which is the output of  bijing dashen.

 ```haskell

 bijing :: Person -> Person -> Maybe Dashen